htesgaard/vagrant-ansible-atomic-cluster/README.md

 Job for network.service failed because the control process exited with error code.
 See "systemctl status network.service" and "journalctl -xe" for details.
 ```

 But if you rerun 'vagrant up' a second time on all the atomic boxes, it will initialize correctly.
-So for the getting started one-liner see the (Getting started)[#getting started] section
+So for the getting started one-liner see the (getting started)[#getting-started] section

 ## Check if docker is running